RobotsandRockets/event-manager/README.md

 # Event Management Application

-This project will be used to judge code quality and could lead to additional work for completion of the actual application.

 This project has been designed to take roughly 8 hours.
 Feel free to take more time if you need it.
 Please **DO NOT** fork this project, instead clone a fresh copy and submit a zip file with your work.

 ## Requirements